-Cross merchandising, also known as secondary product placement, is the practice of displaying items from different product categories together to incentivize customers to make multiple item purchases.
-Cross merchandising provides value to customers by reminding them that they need the second item, or by saving them time from having to search the rest of the store.
+Cross merchandising is the practice of displaying items from different product categories together to incentivize customers to make multiple item purchases.
+Cross merchandising provides value to customers by reminding them of a need, sparking an idea, or saving them time from having to search the rest of the store.
 Cross merchandising adds value to you, the business owner, by driving sales.

-- Saving customers time: Retailers save customers time walking through the whole store by having everything they need in one place, such as bagged salad, pre-cut veggies, and salad dressing together in the produce section so customers can easily get all the ingredients for a salad.
+- Saving customers time: Retailers save customers time walking through the whole store by having everything they need in one place such as having pre-cut veggies, bags of spinach, and salad dressing together in the produce section so customers can easily get all the ingredients for a salad.

-- Sparking an idea: Retailers can spark ideas for customers around upcoming holidays or seasons, projects, recipes, or decor by displaying entire outfits, meals, or rooms, demonstrating how multiple products can work together.
+- Sparking an idea: Retailers can spark ideas for customers by displaying entire outfits, meals, or rooms, demonstrating how multiple products can work together.

-- Introducing customers to a new product: Retailers can introduce shoppers to a useful, popular, or viral product by displaying it in unexpected or prominent places around the store.
+- Introducing customers to new products: Retailers can introduce shoppers to useful, popular, or viral products by displaying them in unexpected or prominent places around the store.

-There are many ways to cross merchandise products.
+There are many ways to cross merchandise products in your store.
 The best and most effective displays are also usually the most creative or unexpected, or provide a useful solution for the customer.
 Great merchandising strategies result in satisfied, loyal customers and higher product sales.

 Cross-merchandising strategies include: